|AEM as a Cloud Service||Click here|

 Organizations that deal with digital assets increasingly use taxonomy-controlled vocabulary in asset metadata.
 Essentially, it includes a list of keywords that employees, partners, and customers commonly use to refer to and search for digital assets of a particular class.
-Tagging assets with taxonomy-controlled vocabulary ensures that they can be easily identified and retrieved by tag-based searches.
+Tagging assets with taxonomy-controlled vocabulary ensures that assets are easily identified and retrieved.

 Compared to natural language vocabularies, tagging digital assets based on business taxonomy helps align them with a company’s business and ensures that the most relevant assets appear in searches.

 For example, a car manufacturer can tag car images with model names so only relevant images appear when images of various models are searched to design a promotion campaign.

 For the Smart Content Service to apply the right tags, train it to recognize your taxonomy.
 To train the service, first curate a set of assets and tags that best describe these assets.
 To help the service learn, apply these tags on the assets and run a training workflow.

 Once a tag is trained and ready, the service can now apply these tags on assets through a tagging workflow.